demisto/content/Integrations/Devo_v2/README.md

 ### 5. devo-write-to-lookup-table
 ---
 Writes a record to a given lookup table

+For more information on lookup tables please refer to documentation found [HERE](https://docs.devo.com/confluence/ndt/searching-data/working-in-the-search-window/data-enrichment).
+We can add extra records with incremental lookup additions.
+Please refer to our Python SDK for more information on how we are adding in extra lookup information found [HERE](https://github.com/DevoInc/python-sdk/blob/master/docs/sender.md#Lookups)
 ##### Required Permissions
 **A Demisto instance configured with the correct write JSON credentials**
 ##### Base Command